Case Study | 5 min read

 The Problem

-After LePal, an AI-powered mental health platform for Gen Z, introduced a paywall for its premium features, 80-90% of beta users reduced their usage or abandoned the app entirely.
+Just before launch, LePal — an AI-powered mental health platform for Gen Z — introduced a paywall for its premium features.
+The result?
+80–90% of beta users dropped off.

 Before